 It’s a depressing start to a comedy show yet I can’t help but laugh a little at the sheer abruptness of it.
 When Burnham comes on stage and the audience erupts in cheers, hilarity with a side of perfectly rehearsed songs, gestures, and unexpected twists ensues.
 Bo makes it very clear that he’s here to entertain us with his show.
 And his show, through catchy rhythms, quick quips, and dirty remarks, cleverly invites us to peer into his doubts and burdens...

-My GRAD SCHOOL BLOG
+GRADUATE SCHOOL BLOG

 Eudamonia: At What Cost?